juju/docs/src/en/tut-lxd.md

 ## LXD initialisation

-LXD comes with an interactive initialisation (consisting of 7 questions) that will both set up ZFS and offer to configure what subnet the containers should use.
+LXD comes with an interactive initialisation that will both set up ZFS and offer to configure what subnet the containers should use.
 Choosing to auto-configure networking is a safe choice as a subnet will be intelligently chosen such that it will not conflict with an existing local one.

 Begin the process by entering: